cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 `dotenv` file formats, leaking of sensitive secrets values will be prevented by using the following workflow for rendering each secrets file:

-- Retrieve all secrets values for a secrets group from Conjur, and populate those values in a secrets file information array.
+- Retrieve all secrets values for a secret group from Conjur, and populate those values in a secrets file information array.
 - Iterate through all entries in the secrets file info array.
   For each entry: